Live Coding with ChucK on Ubuntu

-Live coding is a programming practice centered upon the use of improvised interactive programming.
-Live coding is often used to create sound and image based digital media, and is particularly prevalent in computer music, combining algorithmic composition with improvisation.
+Live coding is a programming practice focused on improvisational, interactive programming.
+It is often used for creating sound and image-based digital media and is particularly popular in computer music, combining algorithmic composition with improvisation.

 ChucK is a concurrent, strongly timed audio programming language for real-time synthesis, composition, and performance.
-It is designed to favor readability and flexibility for the programmer over other considerations such as raw performance.
+It emphasizes readability and flexibility for the programmer over other considerations, such as raw performance.
 It natively supports deterministic concurrency and multiple, simultaneous, dynamic control rates.
-Another key feature is the ability to live code; adding, removing, and modifying code on the fly, while the program is running, without stopping or restarting.
+Another key feature is the ability to live code: modifying code on the fly, while the program is running, without stopping or restarting.

-If you don’t need the latest version of ChucK you can choose to download and install the apt package.
+If you don’t need the latest version of ChucK, you can choose to download and install the user-friendly apt

 1